b-analyst/take-home-assignment/README.md

       2) Retrieval based augmentation to inject knkowledge at inference

   - **RLHF with experts:** This method may not be scalable, but if the model was reinforced on factual correctness from medical practitioners labeling the outputs, the model could obtain more medical knowledge.
   - **Evaluation:** Token-level f1-score doesn't tell the whole story.
 Because MedQuAD is an open ended QA task, variability in response styles is expected.
-This may result in exact token matches but the information conveyed could still be correct.
+This may result in not exact token matches but the information conveyed could still be correct.
 Therefore, more semantic focused evaluation mechanism is required to judge performance of the model.
 I propose 2 more evaluation metrics:
       1) Use LLM as a judge to verify if the generated answers and provided answers are in agreement - score on a scale in terms of correctness.
       2) Use mean cosine similarity between generated vs provided answers to assess alignment.